Effects of density stratification on Rossby waves in deep atmospheres: Wave Cavities and Vertical Eigenfunctions

 Figure \ref{fig:propdiagram} shows the propagation diagram for a standard solar model, Model S from \cite{JCD1996}.
 The thick black curve corresponds to the vertical profile of $\omega_c^2/(c^2 N^2)$.
 We expect vertical propagation wherever $k_z^2$ is positive.
-Hence, in the radiative interior where $N^2 > 0$, for propagation $1/gh$ must exceed $\omega_c^2/(c^2 N^2)$, i.e., the eigenvalue must lie above the black line in Figure \ref{fig:propdiagram}.
-Conversely in the convection zone, where $N^2 < 0$, the quantity $1/gh$ must be more negative than $\omega_c^2/(c^2 N^2)$ and the eigenvalue lies below the black line.
+Hence, in the radiative interior where $N^2 > 0$, for propagation $1/gh$ must exceed $\omega_c^2/(c^2 N^2)$, i.e., the separation constant must lie above the black line in Figure \ref{fig:propdiagram}.
+Conversely in the convection zone, where $N^2 < 0$, the quantity $1/gh$ must be more negative than $\omega_c^2/(c^2 N^2)$ and thus lies below the black line.
 We note two clear wave cavities as expected, marked in orange and purple, respectively.

-Assuming boundary conditions of $\delta P = 0$ at the top of the solar model ($r = 1.05 \, R_\odot$) and $\partial_z \delta P = 0$ at solar center ($r = 0$), we use the shooting method to numerically solve for our eigenvalues $h_n$ for Model S, which are plotted as $1/gh_n$ with blue lines in the radiative interior and yellow lines in the convection zone.
+Assuming boundary conditions of $\delta \hat{P} = 0$ at the top of the solar model ($r = 1.05 \, R_\odot$) and $\partial_z \delta \hat{P} = 0$ at solar center ($r = 0$), we use the shooting method to numerically solve for our eigenvalues $h_n$ for both cavities in Model S, which are plotted as $1/gh_n$ with blue lines in the radiative interior and yellow lines in the convection zone.
 Again as expected, the two families of eigenvalues are unbounded.

+The first eleven eigenvalues for both families of modes are presented in Table \ref{tab:eigenvalues} (and shown in Figure \ref{fig:propdiagram}).
+For a given value of $g$, we calculate the ``effective depth" of these modes $h$.
+For the radiative interior modes, we take $g = 5.18 \times 10^{4}$ cm s$^{-2}$, a value appropriate for the base of the convection zone.
+For the convection zone modes, we utilize the photospheric value of the gravitational acceleration, $g = 2.74 \times 10^{4}$ cm s$^{-2}$.
+The radiative interior modes have an effective depth that decreases with increasing radial order $n_{ri}$.
+Due to their unstable stratification, the convection zone modes have an effective depth of value $-h$, which decreases with increasing $n_{cz}$.

+Next, we look at the vertical structure of the modes absent the plane wave component $\exp(-i k_y \cot \theta_0 z$), which has no impact on the eigenvalues.
+Figure \ref{fig:eigenfunctions} shows the three lowest-order radial eigenfunctions for model S in Lagrangian pressure $\delta\hat{P}$ (\textit{left}), reduced Lagrangian pressure $\delta\hat{P}/\rho_0$ (\textit{middle}), and vertical vorticity $\hat{\zeta}_z = \hat{\mathcal{Z}}/\rho_0$ (\textit{right}) for both radiative interior modes (\textit{top}) and convection zone modes (\textit{bottom}).
+All fluid variables for the radiative-interior are vertically propagating throughout the radiative interior and evanescent in the convection zone, while the lowest order convection-zone modes are confined just below the photosphere.
+Notably, the vorticity eigenfunctions for the radiative interior have exceedingly long evanescence lengths in the convection zone and maintain a large amplitude all the way through the convection zone, even at the photosphere.
+We defer further discussion of this result to Section \ref{sec:discussion}.